Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Statistical stability and linear response for nonlinear perturbations

-We call such a family, a family of \emph{"nonlinear" Markov operators.} The following is a "statistical stability" statement for a suitable family of such operators, showing sufficient conditions under which the invariant probability measures of these operators are stable under small perturbations of the operators.
+The following is a "statistical stability" statement for a suitable family of such operators, showing sufficient conditions under which the invariant probability measures of these operators are stable under small perturbations of the operators.